Add language support via tree-sitter-language-pack

 - 27:10 Let’s add test coverage to be sure these languages work with the repo-map.

-- 30:37 Arduino failed, with an empty repo-map?
+- 30:37 Tests for the Arduino language failed, with an empty repo-map?
+That’s not good.

 - 31:52 Can aider figure out what’s wrong?

 - 32:42 Oh!
-I’m not using the updated grep-ast yet.
+I’m not using the updated Grep-AST that knows about all the new languages.

 - 33:20 Can aider figure out why?